Mintsoft print integration - Chrome extension

 Trigger from success dialog

-This is specifically for when Mintsoft is configured to bypass the Scan Actions and Barcode Verification pages for ‘despatching’ orders.
-If this is the case you will need to tick this option (see below).
+For when Mintsoft is configured to bypass the Scan Actions and Barcode Verification pages for ‘despatching’ orders.
+In this case, the only visual feedback is a green success dialog at the top of the screen and you need to tick this option (see more below).

 Single printing

-Single printing is designed to be automatic with a manual button as a fallback but can also be triggered manually if desired.
+Printing orders one by one is designed to be automatic, so that no additional operator interaction is required, with a manual button as a fallback.
+However, prints can also be triggered manually if preferred.

-With Automatic Printing disabled in the configuration, you will see a pink Print button in the top-right corner.
-This button will be disabled with a message if a print is not possible or not required.
+With Automatic Printing disabled in the configuration, you will see a pink Print button in the top-right corner of this page.
+This button will be disabled with a tooltip shown when you hover over it if a print isn't possible or not required.

 After clicking for a Print, you will see a popup message in the bottom-right corner indicating the result.